Issues in Medical Ethics

 Pediatric.
 Rev. 2010; 31:216-218

 This article highlights some of the foundational ethical issues that interface with the use of enhancements in the pediatric population.
 While presenting the dichotomy of therapeutic and non-therapeutic uses of enhancements, the author considers the off-label use of traditional medications and other modalities – such as growth hormone – and draws a distinction between treating (restoring to or near baseline function) and enhancing (exceeding the baseline function: therefore, better than well).
-The ethical notions in this decision process are 1) autonomy (both patient and practitioner), 2) leveling the playing field (‘everybody is doing it’), and 3) fairness (equal access for all involved).
+The ethical notions in this decision process are 1) leveling the playing field (‘everybody is doing it’), and 2) fairness (equal access for all involved).
 While the time-honored goals of medicine are preventative and restorative, access to new therapeutic modalities pushes practitioners to the vanguard of using or doing something only because the option is available.
 In these situations, we must not ignore our ethical underpinnings and acquiesce to request of services without due consideration of the medical-ethical-social ramifications of the action.
-As we safeguard the patient and future generations, autonomy and justice ‘bookend’ the notion of doing no harm.
+As we safeguard the patient and future generations, we must focus on the intent of doing no harm.

 Ethics for the Pediatrician: Religion and Spirituality in Pediatrics